 I was new to Tina Chang’s poetry when I picked up her latest book, Hybrida (2019, W. W. Norton & Company).
-Though her work might be very familiar to some, as the Chinese American writer has published two other poetry collections, edited a poetry anthology, and is the Poet Laureate for her hometown of Brooklyn, NY.
+However, since the Chinese American writer has published two other poetry collections, edited a poetry anthology, and is the Poet Laureate for her hometown of Brooklyn, New York, her work has likely attracted a following.
 Chang spent eight years creating her latest collection, which considers her family’s mixed ancestral identity and the current environment of racial tension in America.
 While filled with deeply personal reflections, Chang’s work speaks to our societal response to the same themes.

 Chang introduces her ancestry in the poem “Revolutionary Kiss,” sharing how her mother left China for Taiwan in 1949 (and eventually emigrated to Canada, then New York).
 She juxtaposes her background with that of her son and daughter, who are of Haitian and Chinese descent, and worries she misunderstands how to develop their racial identities as they mature.
 “Will I know how to mother him?” she muses about her son.
 “What language will I speak?”
 While exposing her maternal concern here, I think Chang is also revealing anxieties emblematic of our changing nation, whose population is gradually becoming less white.
 Considered in a broader context, Chang could be asking whether America is prepared to accept and understand the difference of those who comprise it, particularly as more immigrants join our communities.